Family Engagement Ideas: Do Differently, Not More - ParentPowered®

 Research shows that there is no more effective means of communication with families than text messaging.
 Texts are often widely available for most families and have a higher read rate than email or written communication.
 Schools can use text messages to create opportunities for families to connect more easily with staff — and spark learning moments at home.

-Martin’s district has successfully used ParentPowered as a strengths-based tool to communicate with Lexington 1 families in their preferred language.
-ParentPowered messages provide families with ways to support student learning outside the classroom and help schools build home-to-school partnerships — all without a heavier level of involvement by teachers, school leaders, or support staff.
+And that’s exactly what ParentPowered messages are designed to do!
+Our programs provide families with ways to support student learning outside the classroom and help schools build home-to-school partnerships — all without a heavier level of involvement by teachers, school leaders, or support staff.

 Improved family engagement doesn’t require new programs, increased parent volunteer opportunities, or more PTA meetings.
 Instead, school teams can re-examine and re-vitalize their existing family engagement ideas for creative ways to involve parents in their children’s education.
 The goal is to strengthen the connections between the classroom and home, without overstretching resources or overloading staff.

 A great first step to enhancing family engagement ideas is to bring the family community to the table.
-Gather with parent organizations, school staff, and teacher leaders to reflect together on policies and programs for cultivating relationships between school and home.
+Gather with parent organizations, school staff, and teacher leaders to reflect together on policies and programs for a thriving school community.
 Create a vision together that leverages your existing family engagement toolbox rather than starting from scratch.